Legal Innovations for Trans Rights: The Fight for Justice Within an Unjust System

 10:00 AM 10:15 AM

-The Maryland Law Review is excited to host its annual Symposium in-person on Friday, February 21, 2025, in the Ceremonial Court Room.
-This year's symposium brings together legal scholars and practitioners from across the country to discuss emerging and hot-button legal issues affecting artists today.
-Topics this year will include a discussion of federal policies impacting creative outlets for people detained at Guantánamo, how AI policy pits artists against each other, the fight against using music lyrics to determine mental state in criminal trials, and much more.
-This event brings together leading scholars of art law, as well as artists, practitioners, and law students.
+The Maryland Law Review is excited to host its annual Symposium in-person on Friday, March 6, 2026, in Westminster Hall.
+This year's symposium brings together legal scholars and practitioners from across the country to discuss emerging and hot-button legal issues affecting trans rights today.
+Topics this year will include a discussion of emerging constitutional right issues, prisoner’s rights, healthcare access, trans rights in the education space, and much more.
+This event brings together leading scholars of gender law, as well as practitioners, and law students.
 A full schedule can be found below.

 Symposium Program